 Community & Professional

-Association of California Water Agencies, Appointed Member of the Legal Affairs Committee
+Association of California Water Agencies, Legal Affairs Committee

 American Bar Association, Water Resources Committee